scalacenter/scalafix/website/src/main/tut/docs/creating-your-own-rule/vocabulary.md

 A patch can also be empty.
 Patches can either be low-level "token patches", that operate on the token level or high-level "tree patches" that operate on parsed abstract syntax tree nodes.
-The public API for patch operations is available in `PatchOps.scala`.
+The public API for patch operations is available in {% apidocs_ref scalafix.patch.PatchOps %}.

-// TODO(gabro): Should we include the `PatchOps` source, or can we link to the apidocs?
-// @hl.ref(wd/"scalafix-core"/"shared"/"src"/"main"/"scala"/"scalafix"/"patch"/"PatchOps.scala", start = "trait PatchOps")

 Some things are typically easier to do on the token level and other things are easier to do on the tree level.